 There are situations where being able to enter a known offset can also help understand readings where equipment delays are known in advance.
-For example, should a display have a known processing delay of 45 milliseconds, when the readings are taken the best obtainable result would be the audio leading the video by 45 milliseconds (+45ms).
-However, should a user offset be applied of -45 milliseconds, then this offset is automatically taken into account within the measurements and statistics generated.
+For example, should a display have a known processing delay of 45 milliseconds, when the readings are taken the with the signals leaving the computer exactly in sync, the best obtainable result would be the audio leading the video by 45 milliseconds (+45ms) because of the delay in the display.
+To correct for this, you could enter a user offset of -45, then the processing delay of the screen has been accounted for.

-The user offset is input in milliseconds (via the 'User MS Offset' Menu Item) however if a frame rate is also set the delay calculated in frames will be displayed too.
-Readings are tagged with a \P symbol to indicate he setting is active.
+The user offset is input in milliseconds (via the User ms Offset Menu Item) however if a frame rate is also set the delay calculated in frames will be displayed too.

+Measurements taken with an offset applied are tagged with a symbol to indicate the setting is active.